 The work focuses on everyday actions or life stages - closing a door, brushing our teeth, sneezing, overthinking, folding laundry or dying - that we do without using English, conceived as the dominant language.
 Moreover, it uses the aesthetics of the illuminated panels of food shops or 24h supermarkets, many of them run by migrants.

-✦ “Apolo Paradís Artificial” de Jordi Gispert Pi
+✦ “Apolo Paradís Artificial” by Jordi Gispert Pi